pjrt/pjrt.github.io/_posts/2016-07-15-Chords-in-xmonad.md

    Data/  XMonad/
 {% endhighlight %}

 Now you can just import the module as above and use it.
+If anyone knows of a better way to load third-party modules without going through contrib, let me know!
+Would be great if XMonad had a package manager like vim-plug.

 [1]: http://stackoverflow.com/a/32028957
 [2]: http://xmonad.org/xmonad-docs/xmonad-contrib/XMonad-Actions-Submap.html